 The causes of Tourette syndrome are unknown, but there are suggestive reasons.
 Inherited genetics is passed down from parent to child through genes.
 A family history of Tourette syndrome or other tic conditions might increase the risk of developing Tourette syndrome, and environmental factors may also play a role.
 Current research points to abnormalities in certain brain regions, and males are about three to four times more likely than females to develop Tourette syndrome.

 The majority of people with Tourette syndrome also have other health problems, which are usually mental or behavioral disorders, including:

-- Attention deficit hyperactivity disorder (ADHD): Inattentive, hyperactive, and has impulsive behavior.
+- Attention deficit hyperactivity disorder (ADHD): Inattentive, hyperactive, and impulsive behavior.

 - Depression & Anxiety

-- Behavioral issues: Socially inappropriate behavior, aggression issues.
+- Behavioral issues: Socially inappropriate behavior, and aggression issues.

 If you or anyone you know is experiencing any condition associated with Tourette Syndrome, don’t spend time looking for help.
 Instead, get professional help at: